mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

 - All actions in a thread happens-before any other thread returns from a join on that thread.

+**Miscellaneous:**

+- Livelock occurs when two or more threads are so busy responding to each other that they are unable to complete their tasks.
+Technically, these threads are _running_ and not _waiting_, but the locking mechanism consumes their execution.
+- Starvation occurs when one or more threads access a shared resource so frequently that other threads are unable to gain needed access.
+Those threads with access to the shared resource are not waiting.
+- 3 methods affect the frequency and/or duration of a running thread.
+They're `setDaemon`, `setPriority`, and `yield`.
+- The `setPriority` method indicates the relative likelihood and frequency that a thread will be given a time slice to execute.
+Possible values: max, norm, or min.
+- The `yield` method will cause the current thread to give up its time slice, so that another thread can execute.
+- If true is specified for `setDaemon`, then the JVM may exit before the thread terminates.
+The JVM exits only when all non-daemon threads terminate.
+- `java.util.ConcurrentModificationException` can be thrown by threads when modifying `ArrayList` which is not thread-safe.
+Use the thread-safe variant of `ArrayList`: `CopyOnWriteArrayList` is a good alternative.
+- `ThreadLocalRandom` can be used to create random numbers in a multi-threaded application with the least amount of contention and best performance

 ## Concurrency

 **Locks:**